ChhayLyveng/Year-3-Semester-1-Projects/Optimization_project/README.md

 # Stochastic Linear Programming Project

 ## Overview
-A deep dive into mathematical optimization under uncertainty.
+A deep dive into mathematical optimization under uncertainty parameter which is random varible.
 This project moves beyond deterministic models to explore problems where parameters are probabilistic.

 ## Core Content
 * **Conceptual Understanding:** Modeling "Here-and-Now" vs. "Wait-and-See" decisions.